-- All subjects will receive background standard of care hormonal treatment for breast cancer.
-Subjects enrolled in the current study must start treatment with the single hormone agent either within 15 days prior to randomization or after randomization (either before or simultaneously to the first injection of radium-223 dichloride/placebo).
-For subject's convenience, injections of fulvestrant may be scheduled on the same day of the radium-223 dichloride/placebo injection. - It is the responsibility of the unblinded person to calculate the required volume of study drug (i.e., dose of radium-223 dichloride or saline placebo) for the subject based on the subject's body weight within 5 days of administration and the reference date of the received study medication (Section 7.4.3).
+All ongoing subjects at the time of study termination will finish all study treatments as part of the study.

+It is the responsibility of the unblinded person to calculate the required volume of study drug (i.e., dose of radium-223 dichloride/placebo) for the subject based on the subject's body weight within 5 days of administration and the reference date of the received study medication (Section 7.4.3).

 For US sites using the central PRD depot ONLY, the subject weight for the dose day must be reported to the country PRD depot in a timely manner to allow adequate time for the PRD preparation and delivery.
 The subject's weight measurement, order confirmation call to the IXRS, and prescription for the central PRD depot are to be performed 5 days prior to injection.
-All efforts should be made to measure weight at the same visit with the pre-dose laboratory assessments in order to avoid 2 pre-dose clinic visits.
+All efforts should be made to measure weight at the same visit with the pre-dose laboratory assessments to avoid 2 pre-dose clinic visits.